kny5/fabacademy_antonio_anaya/docs/assignments/week14.md

   - [thethingsnetwork.org](thethingsnetwork.org)
   - AM stands for Amplitude modulation.
   - FM stands for Frequency modulation.
-    - Lower noise than AM.
+    - More immune to noise than AM.
 - LORA modulation:
   - Payload.
   - Encoding.